Excelling Collective Progress

 In addition to focusing on Black, Indigenous, and people of color (BIPOC) communities, we are working to build wealth, power, and voice for undocumented immigrants, the unsheltered, the uninsured, youth, seniors living on low incomes, people employed via the cash economy, victims of domestic violence, people with disablities, people who are formerly incarcerated, LGBTQIA, and SSWANA (South Asian, Southwest Asian, and North African) communities.

 Investing for Racial Equity and Justice

-We are committed to racial equity and justice as a way to improve economic mobility and accelerate the development of generational wealth in Black, Indigenous, and people of color communities.
-We believe that shifting of capital and resources can lead to asset building, ownership and generational wealth creation for those that have historically experienced barriers to these concepts; thereby aspiring to contribute to achieving beyond equity and justice but to a concept of thriving.
+We are committed to racial equity and justice as a way to improve economic mobility and accelerate the development of wealth in Black, Indigenous, and people of color communities.
+We believe that shifting of capital and resources can lead to asset building, ownership, and wealth creation for those that have historically experienced barriers to these concepts, thereby aspiring to contribute to achieving beyond equity and justice but to a concept of thriving.
 We practice this commitment to racial justice in three ways:

 - First, we prioritize investments that have a regenerative impact on BIPOC communities while leveraging the expertise and amplifying the voices of both BIPOC founders and BIPOC fund managers.

 - Second, we redefine traditional risk criteria to make funds more accessible to BIPOC founders and ensure their businesses and funds are valued appropriately by prioritizing community-based returns.